 The Federal Aviation Administration (FAA) began issuing Part 107 waivers and airspace authorizations to drone operators starting August 29, 2016, the effective date of the new rule.
 As of October 24, 2016, the agency has approved 81 authorizations for flights in Class D and E airspace, and has issued 36 waivers of Part 107 provisions to drone operators who applied after the rule’s effective date.

 However, the agency has found that many applications have incorrect or incomplete information.
 Many applicants request too many waivers or request waivers for flights in types of airspace for which the FAA is not yet granting approvals.
 As a result, the agency has had to reject 71 waiver requests and 854 airspace applications.

 It’s important for applicants to understand the information needed to make a successful safety case for granting a waiver.
-The performance-based standards are available at: https://www.faa.gov/uas/request_waiver/media/performance_based_standards.pdf
+Here are the FAA’s safety explanation guidelines for Part 107 waiver applications: https://www.faa.gov/uas/request_waiver/waiver_safety_explanation_guidelines/

 For example, the FAA clearly spells out the information required for a waiver to fly at night – one of the most common requests:

 - Applicant must provide a method for the remote pilot to maintain visual line of sight during darkness.

 - Applicant must provide a method for the remote pilot to see and avoid other aircraft, people on the ground, and ground-based structures and obstacles during darkness.